ChimiDEV/microHome/docs/DevDiary.md

 The event broker represents one of the most important nodes in a 'µHome Service Mesh'.
 It'll publish and broadcast events that are triggered by different sources.
 For example a microservice could publish a event while processing any other independent event, so that any other microservice could continue work on this event.
-Another way could be a type of interface (e.g. HTTP or MQTT) that triggers the event broker to kind of "forward" the incoming event.
+Another way could be a type of interface (e.g. HTTP or MQTT) that triggers the event broker to kind of "forward" the incoming event.\
-The first iteration I'll try to implement a REPL like tool, so that i can easy inject events into the mesh.
+In the first iteration I'll try to implement a REPL like tool, so that I can easily inject events into the mesh.
 This will greatly help debugging any node.

 ---

-## [0.0.1] The first working prototype
+## [[0.0.1]]: The first working prototype

 Today I achieved the first working iteration of the Core API.
 Using the [index.js], [dummyService.js] and [dummyService2.js] I'm able to create a mesh, that contains two services, a service registry and event broker.